Skip to product information

 Ecological Role

-Butterfly Weed is a monarch butterfly host plant and one of the most important pollinator plants in North America.
-Its flowers support 30+ species of native bees, multiple butterfly species, and hummingbirds.
-It is a larval host for monarch, queen, and gray hairstreak butterflies.
-Its seed pods split to release silky-tufted seeds that drift on the wind.
+A monarch butterfly host plant and one of the most important pollinator plants in North America.
+Flowers support 30+ species of native bees, multiple butterfly species, and hummingbirds.
+Larval host for monarch, queen, and gray hairstreak butterflies.
+Seed pods split in fall to release silky-tufted seeds that drift on the wind.
+When Butterfly Weed flowers, the monarchs are coming through — the garden and the sky in conversation.

 In the Cajun Prairie Garden